nh-server/switch-guide/docs/user_guide/all/launching_cfw.md

 1. From Hekate's `Home` menu, navigate to the `Launch` menu.
 1. Find `Atmosphere PKG3 sysMMC` and launch it.

 Hekate is now booting into sysCFW.
 To verify that sysCFW launched properly, open System Settings and navigate to System.
-You should see `AMS` next to the version number (`AMS` indicating that you're booted into Atmosphere), as well as an `S` at the end (indicating you are booted into sysCFW).
+You should see `AMS` next to the version number (`AMS` indicating that you're booted into Atmosphère), as well as an `S` at the end (indicating you are booted into sysCFW).

 - **Note:** You will also have the `Atmosphere PKG3 EmuMMC` launch option in Hekate, launching it will just result in an error and is expected because you don't have an emuMMC.